creditkarma/thrift-server/packages/dynamic-config/README.md

 A dynamic configuration library for Node.js written in TypeScript.

-Dynamic Config supports local config in the form of JSON, JavaScript or TypeScript files.
-It also supports pulling configs from remote sources through a simple public API.
-By default remote configuration is stored in Consul and secret config values are stored in Vault.
+### Plugable

+Dynamic Config has plugable support for remote config sources and local file types.
+The library ships with plugins for some common use cases.
+The supported file types are `.js`, `.ts` and `.json`.
+It also ships with resolvers for pulling configs from environment variables, command line arguments and remote config values stored in Hashicorp Consul and Vault.

 The use of remote configuration is optional.
-If these are not configurated only local config will be used.
-At least one local configuration file (`default.(json|js|ts)`) is required.
+At least one local configuration file (`default.(json|js|ts...)`) is required.

 ## Install